-Fall harvest at Johnson’s Nursery, and autumn in Wisconsin, is a special time.
+Autumn in Wisconsin is a special time.
 Roadsides are painted in orange, red, and yellow.
 The air smells crisp and it’s time to get out the sweaters.
-The cooler temperatures invite most people to slow down from our busy summer schedules in preparation for winter, but at Johnson’s Nursery we still have a lot of work to do.
+The cooler temperatures invite most people to slow down from their busy summer schedules in preparation for winter, but at Johnson’s Nursery, we still have a lot of work to do.

 Fall is a fabulous time for installing trees because warm soil and cool nights encourage root development.
 If these balled & burlapped beauties don’t find a home in someone’s yard before the ground is frozen, they will be safely healed into our holding yards for the winter, ready to go after the spring thaw.